AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 _noun_

 The set of products that a customer has selected to purchase, but has not yet purchased.
-Also refers to an area of an ecommerce site where these products can be found in order to review and checkout.
+Also refers to an area of an ecommerce site where these products can be found to review and checkout.

 _Term attributes:_